AndironMods/MissionImpossibleTLD/README.md

 **Q: What if I want to reset all quests?**
 A: Change any Settings in Mod Setting - new quests generate immediately.

+**Q: Can I change the amount of Items to collect or receive?**
+A: Yes, you can change any settings to your personal preference in GearLookup.json.

 ## Tips & Tricks